 The Chief Medical Officer (CMO) for England recommends against underage drinking stating an 'alcohol-free childhood is the best option'.

-One unit is 10 ml of pure alcohol.
+One unit is 10ml or 8g of pure alcohol.
 Because alcoholic drinks come in different strengths and sizes, units are a way to tell how strong your drink is.

 The alcoholic content in similar types of drinks varies a lot.
 Some ales are 3.5%.
-But stronger continental lagers can be 5% ABV, or even 6%.
-Same goes for wine where the ABV of stronger 'new world' wines from South America, South Africa and Australia can exceed 14% ABV compared to the 13% ABV average of European wines.
+But stronger continental lagers can be 5% or even 6% ABV.
+Same goes for wine where the ABV of stronger 'new world' wines from South America, South Africa and Australia can exceed 14% ABV, compared to the 13% ABV average of European wines.

 Spirits used to be commonly served in 25ml measures, which are one unit of alcohol, many pubs and bars now serve 35ml or 50ml measures.

 Large wine glasses hold 250ml, which is one third of a bottle.
 It means there can be nearly three units or more in just one glass.
-So if you have just two or three drinks, you could easily consume a whole bottle of wine without even realising.
+So if you have just two or three drinks, you could easily consume a whole bottle of wine – and almost three times the government's – without even realising.
 Smaller glasses are usually 175ml and some pubs serve 125ml.

 If you're pouring your own drinks at home, it's easy to drink more alcohol than you realise.
 Here are some tips to help you keep track: